Kingdom of Kaupelan

 In February of 1938, it is estimated that around 500 casualties were claimed by a strong earthquake in the eastern islands of Kaupelan.
-Only in the village of Onteh, the tsunami that followed the earthquake killed more than 300 natives of the tribe Hakereh.
+Only in the village of Ontehe, the tsunami that followed the earthquake killed more than 300 natives of the tribe Hakerehe.

 During the World War II, the Japanese Army occupied the archipelago.
 When the end of the war was near, the Japanese began to support separatist movements, supplying armament to local militias.
 In the post-war, rebellions erupted against the colonizers.
 The separatist group Kaupelanese Liberation Front (Baha Muktye Kaupèlan) united the activists of Kiwangar around the ideal of independence.
 This movement propagated to the other islands.
 Its purpose was to depose the governor sir Francis Hamilton.
 Troops loyal to the British Crown, however, suffocated the rebellion and arrested the leader, Kuwan Budiwata.
 Budiwata was murdered in the prison, causing a violent popular reaction.